syncfusion-content/javascript-docs/js/Gantt/Resource-Allocation-View.md

 ---

 # Resource Allocation View
 Resource allocation view is used to visualize the resource usage in a project.
-Resources are displayed in separate rows and all the tasks assigned to a specific resource will be displayed in the chart parallelly.
+Resources are displayed in separate rows and all the tasks assigned to a specific resource will be displayed in the chart side.
 In this view, a user can able to easily identify the overallocation of resources in a project.

 ![](/js/Gantt/Resource-Allocation-View/ResourceView_1.png)